-- 1.1 Faculty: Refers to a group of programmes concerned with a major division of knowledge.
-Eg. Faculty of Computer Science consists of Programmes like Computer Science, Information Technology, Computer Technology, Computer Applications etc. - 1.2 Programme: Refers to the Master of Arts/Management/Commerce/Science Stream that a student has chosen for study. - 1.3 Batch: Refers to the starting and completion year of a programme of study.
-Eg. Batch of 2022-2024 refers to students belonging to a 2-year Degree programme admitted in 2022 and completing in 2024. - 1.4 Course: Refers to component of a programme.
-A course may be designed to involve lectures / tutorials / laboratory work / seminar / project work/ practical training / report writing / Viva voce, etc or a combination of these, to effectively meet the teaching and learning needs and the credits may be assigned suitably. - a) Core Courses A course, which should compulsorily be studied by a candidate as a core requirement is termed as a Core course. - b) Extra Departmental Course (EDC): A course chosen generally from a related discipline/subject, with an intention to seek exposure in the discipline relating to the core domain of the student. - c) Discipline Specific Elective Course (DSE): Elective courses are offered under main discipline/ subject of study. - d) Project Work: It is considered as a special course involving application of knowledge in problem solving/analyzing/exploring a real-life situation.
+1.1 Faculty: Refers to a group of programmes concerned with a major division of knowledge.
+Eg. Faculty of Computer Science consists of Programmes like Computer Science, Information Technology, Computer Technology, Computer Applications, Cognitive Systems, Artificial Intelligence and Machine Learning and Cyber Security and Data Analytics etc.

+1.2 Programme: Refers to the Master of Arts/Management/Commerce/Science Stream that a student has chosen for study.

+1.3 Batch: Refers to the starting and completion year of a programme of study.
+Eg. Batch of 2023-2025 refers to students belonging to a 2-year Degree programme admitted in 2023 and completing in 2025.

+1.4 Course: Refers to component of a programme.
+A course may be designed to involve lectures / tutorials / laboratory work / seminar / project work/ practical training / report writing / Viva voce, etc or a combination of these, to effectively meet the teaching and learning needs and the credits may be assigned suitably.

+a) Core Courses A course, which should compulsorily be studied by a candidate as a core requirement is termed as a Core course.

+b) Extra Departmental Course (EDC): A course chosen generally from a related discipline/subject, with an intention to seek exposure in the discipline relating to the core domain of the student.

+c) Discipline Specific Elective Course (DSE): Elective courses are offered under main discipline/ subject of study.

+d)Internship/Industrial Training (IT)

+Students must undertake industrial / institutional training for a minimum of 15 days during the II semester summer vacation.
+The students will submit the report for evaluation during III semester.

+e) Project Work: It is considered as a special course involving application of knowledge in problem solving/analyzing/exploring a real-life situation.
 The Project work will be given in lieu of a Core paper.

-- e) Extra credits Extra credits will be awarded to a student for achievements in co-curricular activities carried out outside the regular class hours.
-The guidelines for the award of extra credits are given in section two, these credits are not mandatory for completing the programme. - f) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
-Research work / internships carried out in Universities/ Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.
+f) Extra credits Extra credits will be awarded to a student for achievements in co-curricular activities carried out outside the regular class hours.
+The guidelines for the award of extra credits are given in section two, these credits are not mandatory for completing the programme.

+g) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
+Research work / internships carried out in University/ Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.